FedericoVaga/mamma/README.md

 so as the unit-test looks over our code behavior in order to make as perfer as possible.

+The aim of this README file is to provide you an overview of the project.
+For any details, please, generate the doxygen documentation.

 ### Why Yet Another C Unit-Test ?
 The short answer is: one night I was bored :)